When we planned our trip to New England we chose, like millions of others, to visit in the month of October.

 The House of the Seven Gables

-If you want to learn some deeper history the town as well as some of the most popular ghost stories, take a nighttime ghost tour.
-We chose the Requiem for Salem tour with Ghost City Tours because they were the only one that offered an adult only tour.
+If you want to learn some deeper history or the town as well as some of the most popular ghost stories, take a nighttime ghost tour.
+We chose the Requiem for Salem tour with Ghost City Tours because they offered an adult only tour.

 What to see in Danvers?